-According to Oath research, when it comes to topics like equality and diversity (64 percent), closing the gender pay gap (64 percent) and women in leadership (57 percent), the majority of consumers expect brands to take action.
+According to Verizon Media research, when it comes to topics like equality and diversity (64 percent), closing the gender pay gap (64 percent) and women in leadership (57 percent), the majority of consumers expect brands to take action.
 These numbers are highest among consumers age 18-34, which is why brands want to align themselves around their audience's expectations.

-Oath recently sat down with Mark Elliot, CMO of TIAA, winner of a 2018 Brandblazer award for its campaign on difference makers in the nonprofit sector, to discuss what it means to lead with values.
+Verizon Media recently sat down with Mark Elliot, CMO of TIAA, winner of a 2018 Brandblazer award for its campaign on difference makers in the nonprofit sector, to discuss what it means to lead with values.

 What does it mean to be a values-led brand?

 We are the leading provider of financial services in the academic, research, cultural, medical, government and nonprofit fields, yet the financial services category overall is crowded and struggles from low consumer engagement and trust.
 To break through, we need to establish more emotional connections with our customers and reinforce how our unique structure delivers trust in a differentiated way.